 Use a Cutaway during long tone exercises to help focus your sound and work to establish a relaxed buzz that is very flexible.
 Focus on relaxing the jaw and keep the teeth apart (you can't move wind through your teeth).

 Many students that I have taught over the past 20 years seem to have the same reoccurring issues when playing.
 Almost all of them do not have problems processing music internally.
 They can hear music, distinguish between instruments, think critically about music, and can match pitch using their voice.
 So if the problem isn't with the mental capacity to understand music, then it is probably some type of physical limitation keeping them from reaching their potential.
 Many young (and some not so young) brass players have been taught to think of a mouthpiece as a funnel that you blow through to create sound.
 This way of thinking often leads to excessive and unnecessary pressure on the lips while playing, which can result in debilitating limitations.
 The use of a Cutaway forces players to use their embouchure to flex from note to note instead of just smashing the mouthpiece on their lips to create sound.
-A Cutaway can drastically aid in reinforcing the idea of using the mouthpiece as an amplifier of sound instead of just something that you blow in.
+A Cutaway can drastically aid in reinforcing the idea of an instrument being the amplifier of the buzz instead of just something that you blow in.

 Everyone is different.
 We can't even sign our own name the same way twice, so it doesn't make sense for someone to try and copy someone else's embouchure.
 While I will concede that anomalies do exist in some brass players (things we can't explain - like players using extreme pressure on the embouchure or a significant offset of the mouthpiece on the lips), the overwhelming majority of players will never reach their potential when every law of common sense is violated.
-I believe using a Cutaway Mouthpiece significantly aids in helping players become more efficient in playing.
+I believe using a Cutaway Mouthpiece can significantly help players become more efficient in playing.
 The amount of mouthpiece pressure on the embouchure should be minimal, but it will never be zero.

 MKS Cutaway Mouthpieces were designed, developed and tested over a period of seven years with students of all ages from beginner through adult.
 My goal was to create a tool that would help my students connect the process of what the lips are actually doing when playing a brass instrument with what is coming out of the bell.
-Once the connection between buzzing and tone production is established, students will advance their playing very quickly.
+Once the connection between buzzing and tone production is established, students advanced their playing very quickly.